 These little fellows deserve their reserve; after all there are over 2,000 of them, dotted around the dark mossy woods and involved in every activity you can imagine.
 You’ll find them cycling, skateboarding, wielding a tennis racket, a javelin or a violin and riding anything that moves: a bicycle, aeroplane, duck, pig, and a snail (at least I think it’s a snail).
 There are two gnomes on their potties, mooning at delighted children, and one luxuriating in his bath.
 All in all they are having a wonderful time, and visitors are expected to play their part.

-You are greeted by the indefatigable owner, Ann Atkin, who asks you to select an ‘almost compulsory hat’ to wear as you tour the garden.
-Trained as an artist, she has been collecting gnomes since 1979 and it remains a family concern, with her daughter-in-law Marg baking the scones for the cream tea that any visitor should indulge in before going gnome.
+You are greeted by the indefatigable owner, Ann Atkin, who asks you to select an ‘almost compulsory hat’ to wear as you tour the garden (these are washed after every use).
+Trained as an artist, Ann has been collecting gnomes since 1979!

 Clearly the swans you see here today won’t end up on anyone’s plate – this is a sanctuary – and you won’t see swans in pens, they are free to roam.
-The visit begins with a film and an exhibition about swans and the swannery.
-You can then wander along the paths among the nesting mute swans, and hides allow you to watch the birds out on the water.
-On display over the waterways are some rather dastardly looking old-fashioned duck traps.
-Children have the opportunity to help with feeding at noon and 16.00, and mid-May to late June is a particularly exciting time to visit as this is when the cygnets hatch.
+You can wander along the paths among the nesting mute swans, and hides allow you to watch the birds out on the water.
+On display over the waterways are also some rather dastardly looking old-fashioned duck traps.

 The south and southeast